By Marcia Montenegro, revised July 2011

 obeyed him.
 He was displaying his authority over nature.

 While reading this account over and over, I realized that I was separated from God by everything I had done in my past -- I had lived my whole life based on my will, a will that had rejected and dismissed God and His word.
-I realized that the only way to be forgiven, the only way to be reconciled with God, was through Jesus, the God-man who suffered and died for me out of a great unconditional love.
-I realized Jesus is the only Savior, the Son of God and God the Son.
-I understood for the first time why Jesus died on the cross.
+I realized that the only way to be forgiven of being against God, the only way to be reconciled with this true God, was through Jesus, who suffered and died for me out of a great unconditional love.
+I realized that Jesus really is the Savior.
+I realized that he had died because everyone had gone their own way and gone against God, like myself, but would be forgiven when trusting in Jesus.

 In those several minutes sitting on my bed with the Bible, I knew